mongodb/specifications/source/auth/tests/mongodb-oidc.md

 - Create an OIDC configured client with an OIDC callback and auth mechanism property `ENVIRONMENT:test`.
 - Assert it returns a client configuration error.

+**2.5 Invalid use of ALLOWED_HOSTS**

+- Create an OIDC configured client with auth mechanism properties `{"ENVIRONMENT": "azure", "ALLOWED_HOSTS": []}`.
+- Assert it returns a client configuration error.

 ### (3) Authentication Failure

 **3.1 Authentication failure with cached tokens fetch a new token and retry auth**